-- Follow the instructions described above in SOP B to collect, bag, homogenize, subsample and store soil samples to be used for 'initial' N-transformation and microbial measurements.
+- 1. Follow the instructions described above in SOP B to collect, bag, homogenize, subsample and store soil samples to be used for 'initial' N-transformation and microbial measurements.
 However, the following points differ during coordinated bouts: - a.
-Once the X,Y location has been accepted, mark two sub-locations for sampling one for the initial core and one for the incubated sample.
-Sub-locations should be no closer than 0.2 m of each other and ideally within 0.5 m of each other, and both core locations should be within 0.5 m of the actual X, Y location.
-Ok to skip if there is deep standing water. - b.
+Once the X, Y location has been accepted, mark two sub-locations for sampling one for the initial core and one for the incubated sample.
+Sub-locations should be no closer than 0.2 m of each other and ideally within 0.5 m of each other, and both core locations should be within 0.5 m of the actual X, Y location (Figure 19, RD[04]).
+Ok to skip if there is deep standing water. - Note and record bottom depth of the T-initial sample following collection.
+The bottom depth of the paired T-final incubation sample should match this depth ± 5 cm. - c.
 If both O and M horizons are present and possible to separate, collect and keep material from both.
-They will be treated as separate samples and each requires a record in the SLS: Field Sampling application. - c.
-If using the monolith method, it may be necessary to cut just the O-horizon with the hori hori, then use a coring device to sample the M-horizon exposed beneath.
+They will be treated as separate samples and each requires a record in the SLS: Field Sampling application. - If using the monolith method, it may be necessary to cut just the O-horizon with the hori hori, then use a coring device to sample the M-horizon exposed beneath.
 This depends on whether the M is too unconsolidated to be removed as a block. - d.
 For coordinated bouts, more sample is needed for laboratory analysis and subsampling.
-Ensure that that the homogenized sample has at least this much mass remaining: - 1) boutType = microbesBiomass (transition seasons): 50 g O, 100 g M - 2) boutType = microbesBiomassBGC (peak greenness): 75g O, 160 g M - e.
+Ensure that the homogenized sample has at least this much mass remaining after all subsampling is complete: - i. boutType = microbesBiomass (transition seasons): 50 g O, 100 g M - ii. boutType = microbesBiomassBGC (peak greenness): 75 g O, 160 g M - e.
 As described in SOP C of RD[04], N transformation processing and extraction must occur the day of or one day after samples are collected.